jnui/fastWebFramework/readme.md

 The format is LD-Json - please lookup information on how to use this you can test your structured data at https://search.google.com/test/rich-results

-There is a sitemap.xml file for you to add all your pages.
+There is a sitemap.xml file for you to add all your pages for google to crawl.

 I have added some social media icons/links